 Division of Property

-As I said, all property acquired during the marriage must be divided in an Arizona divorce.
+All property acquired during the marriage must be divided in an Arizona divorce.
 Property includes, but is not limited to, houses, cars, home furnishings, artwork, jewelry, tools, family photos and pets, etc.

 Division of Assets